ninlilizi/Nigiri/README.md

 # Installation
 Check the [Releases](https://github.com/ninlilizi/Nigiri/releases) section above to download a version of Nigiri that is a simple .unitypackage file which is ready for you to import into your project.

-You can also click the "Clone or Download" button and select "Download Zip", then extract the contents to "Assets/Plugins/SEGI" in your project to test out the latest unreleased versions of SEGI.
+You can also click the "Clone or Download" button and select "Download Zip", then extract the contents to "Assets/Plugins/Nigiri" in your project to test out the latest unreleased versions of Nigiri.

 Some of the files are store using LFS.
 For now please checkout using git commandline or github desktop app to ensure git lfs is initiated and can download those files.